 Each rear brake pad is provided with wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
 To check the brake pad wear, check the wear indicator grooves.
 If a brake pad has worn to the point that the wear indicator grooves have almost disappeared, have a Yamaha dealer replace the brake pads as a set.

 Checking the brake fluid level

 Before riding, check that the brake fluid is above the minimum level mark.
-Check the brake fluid level with the top of the reservoir level.
+Check the brake fluid level with the reservoir in an upright position.
 Replenish the brake fluid if necessary.